iodapson/solana-blockchain-guide/src/README.md

 This is a compressed version of [Solana Blockchain Bootcamp](https://www.youtube.com/watch?v=amAq-WHAFs8) powered by the programming language, [Rust](https:///www.rust-lang.org/learn) and TypeScript.

 This book focuses more on the concepts to get things done.
-It does not cover Soalana-specific concepts in detail.
-Rather, it extracts and sometimes annotates Solana concepts neccessary to become a very proficient Solana developer
+It does not cover Solana-specific concepts in detail.
+Rather, it extracts and sometimes annotates Solana concepts necessary to become a very proficient Solana developer

-You can use it a quick reference material, in complement with the official Solana documentaion for a more detailed Solana concepts explainer.
+You can use it a quick reference material, in complement with the official Solana documentation for a more detailed Solana concepts explainer.

 ### Conventions Used